defencedigital/moduk-service-manual/src/content/start-with-your-users.md

 When you have written content, it can be hard to present it without bias.

 Ask a user researcher to test your content with users.
-They are familiar with research processes and ethics in Defence.
+User researchers are familiar with research processes and ethics in Defence.
 Make sure you observe the research sessions.

 If your team does not have a user researcher, [ask the UCD community for advice](https://servicemanual.digital.mod.uk/your-community/user-centred-design/).